-- $\square$ Therefore, once the atmosphere number density $n_R(z_R)$ at the Rayleigh normalization altitude $z_R$ is known, then the constituent number density will be determined from this solution. - $\square$ $n_R(z_R)$ is usually taken from an atmosphere model or independent measurement.
-Since atmosphere number density is relatively stable, such calibration is usually good within 10% accuracy. - □ Detection of Ca+ and Ca is a challenging task but essential to study the differential ablation of meteoroid.
-Nickel (Ni) can also be detected by lidar now [Collins et al., CEDAR, 2014].
+- \square Therefore, once the atmosphere number density $n_R(z_R)$ at the Rayleigh normalization altitude z_R is known, then the constituent number density will be determined from this solution. - \square $n_R(z_R)$ is usually taken from an atmosphere model or independent measurement.
+Since atmosphere number density is relatively stable, such calibration is usually good within 10% accuracy. - ☐ Resonance fluorescence lidars only work for certain conditions, e.g., the density cannot be too large (insufficient transmission through the entire layer) or too small (insufficient fluorescence signal levels). - □ Detection of Ca+ and Ca is a challenging task but essential to study the differential ablation of meteoroid.
+Nickel (Ni) can also be detected by lidar [Collins et al., GRL, 2015].

-Introduction of Raman Lidar
+Raman Scattering Lidar

 - □ Raman scattering is a very powerful spectroscopy tool to study many molecular structures and spectroscopy.
 As a result, the Raman lidar is very useful in constituent detection in the lower atmosphere.
 A good chapter describing Raman lidar is given by Dr. Ulla Wandinger of Leibniz Institute for Tropospheric Research, Germany.
-A scanned PDF of this chapter can be found at our class website. - □ Raman lidars have become widely used instruments in atmospheric research, which have low demands concerning spectral purity of the emitted laser light and frequency stabilization of the receiver.
+A scanned PDF of this chapter can be found at our class website. - Raman lidars have become widely used instruments in atmospheric research, which have low demands concerning spectral purity of the emitted laser light and frequency stabilization of the receiver.
 However, it suffers from the low cross sections of Raman scattering and thus from the comparably small signal-to-noise ratios of the measurements. - Raman measurements do not require specific laser wavelengths.
-Because of the wavelength dependence of the Raman scattering cross-section which is proportional to $\lambda^{-4}$ , shorter laser wavelengths are preferred.
+Because of the wavelength dependence of the Raman scattering cross-section which is proportional to λ^{-4} , shorter laser wavelengths are preferred.
 Attenuation of the laser light by gas absorption, especially ozone, can be avoided if wavelengths longer than 320 nm are chosen.
 However, the solarblind region below 300 nm has also been used for Raman lidar.
-Concerning measurement range, wavelengths of 320-550 nm are best suited for Raman applications.
+Concerning measurement range, wavelengths of 320-550 nm are best suited for Raman 13 applications.